Katalyst99/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 * All test files are located in the `tests/` folder and start with `test_`.
 * Use the `unittest` module for writing unit tests.
 * Test files and folders organization should match the project structure.
+* Unit tests must be in: tests/test_models/test_base.py
-* Execute all tests using `python3 -m unittest discover tests`.
+* Execute all tests using `python3 -m unittest tests/test_models/test_base.py`.

 ## Authors
 * Katleho Lekale(https://github.com/Katalyst99) - @katleho_lekale(https://twitter.com/katleho_lekale)